How Can You Fix 3TB Drive Only Shows 746GB in Windows 10

 In this case, what should you do since Intel RST would be senseless for you?
 At this time, if you want to solve this issue, you might try updating the chipset and any SATA/ RAID drivers you can find.

-Some users who connect their internal hard drive to computer via a USB enclosure might encounter the 746GB available of the 3TB drive issue.
-What should they do?
+Some users who connect their internal hard drive to a computer via a USB enclosure might encounter the 746GB available of the 3TB drive issue.
+What should they do to fix 3TB drive only shows 746GB issue?

 However, if you want to perfectly make full use of the 3TB storage space, you had better do some corresponding partition management like create partition, extend partition, clone partition, etc. Here, we will show a free partition management program which might be unfamiliar to you but can help you a lot.